President calls 2011 a "challenging year" for the two countries

 Amid huge domestic and military pressure after NATO airstrikes on the Pakistani-Afghan border killed 24 Pakistani soldiers last November, Pakistani Prime Minister Yousuf Raza Gilani created the Parliamentary Committee on National Security, a group of 18 members of parliament responsible for reviewing relations with the United States.

-"We kept in mind both the angles, domestic demands and the requirement by the international community, while compiling our recommendations," Hiader Abbas Rizvi, a committee member, told CNN.
-"We were optimistic, progressive, but of course patriotic Pakistanis at the end while we were compiling the recommendations."
+“We kept in mind both the angles, domestic demands and the requirement by the international community, while compiling our recommendations,” Hiader Abbas Rizvi, a committee member, said ahead of the report’s release.
+“We were optimistic, progressive, but of course patriotic Pakistanis at the end while we were compiling the recommendations.”

-Rizvi expects that the recommendations -- which won't be made public until Tuesday -- will be approved, but not before several days of debate.
+Rizvi said he expected the recommendations to be approved, but not before several days of debate.

 President Asif Ali Zardari, in an address to parliament Saturday, described 2011 as a “challenging year” in the “multi-dimensional and important” relationship between his country and the United States.

-"We seek to engage meaningfully with the U.S. on the basis of mutual interest and mutual respect," Zardari said.
-"We are looking forward to your recommendations for re-engaging with the United States," said Zardari, referring to the parliamentary committee.
+“We seek to engage meaningfully with the U.S. on the basis of mutual interest and mutual respect,” Zardari said.
+Referring to the parliamentary committee, he said, “we are looking forward to your recommendations for re-engaging with the United States.”

 Zardari’s speech mostly focused on domestic issues, including energy and inflation.